IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 rsync Upload
 ------------

 rsync is typically used for synchronizing files and directories between two different systems, using SSH to connect rather than HTTP.
-Some Dataverse installations allow uploads using rsync, to facilitate extremely large file transfers in a reliable and secure manner.
+Some Dataverse installations allow uploads using rsync, to facilitate large file transfers in a reliable and secure manner.

 File Upload Script
 ~~~~~~~~~~~~~~~~~~